Skip to content

 Trying to find the bridge wasn’t easy.
 We barely found information of its exact location online and the visitor’s center staff just gave us a nearest town.
 Our GPS with an updated map wasn’t any help either.

 My husband wanted to see this bridge even though we partially saw the continental drift during the Golden Circle tour.
 For miles, we were the only car on the road.
 Was this so off the beaten path not even the locals travel here?
-That road sign could have easily been missed.
+We could have easily missed that road sign.

 Reykjanes leif the lucky bridge sign

 After the turnoff, we were the only car on the parking lot on a Tuesday morning.
-It felt a bit eerie being the only ones here surrounded by all the volcanic rocks and feeling like we were in another planet.
+It felt a bit eerie since we were the only ones here surrounded by all the volcanic rocks and feeling like we were in another planet.

 There was a small picnic area which led to a short walkway to our destination of Leif the Lucky bridge.
-The small footbridge was built in 2002 in honor of explorer, Leif Ericson, regarded as the first European to visit North America.
+They built the small footbridge in 2002 in honor of explorer, Leif Ericson, regarded as the first European to visit North America.

 Leif the Lucky bridge